ACV facts & figures

 4. Insurance: To qualify for a dealer's license, you’ll need several different types of insurance policies that cover everything from your place of business to your inventory.
 At a minimum, you’ll need business insurance, inventory insurance, and dealer surety bonds.

-Application Process and Fees for a Car Auction License
+Application Process and Costs for a Car Auction License

 Once you’ve completed the steps above, you’ll need to file a paper or online application.
 You’ll apply via the DMV or state equivalent (RMV or Secretary of State).
 Make sure to have the following documents on hand to apply and complete your license requirements.